Take a look around Studley Castle, a luxurious adults-only hotel in the heart of the Warwickshire countryside.

 Every evening there is live music in the Evesham Restaurant from early evening onwards.
 After dinner, the lights dim and the dance floor is open, with music continuing in the Evesham Bar through to late.

-Studley Castle hosts many well known names throughout the year, and our visit to the hotel coincided with the annual Warnerfest event.
+Studley Castle hosts many well known names throughout the year, and my visit to the hotel coincided with the annual Warnerfest event.

 Gareth Esson kicked off the evening, entertaining us with his fabulous songs.
 He even got us all singing along with him.